 There’s quite a lot of other parameters that you can configure to suit your needs.
 You can modify connection types and configuration methods for your encryption.
 It’s even possible to enable port forwarding to boost your seeding speeds as it allows more peers to connect.
 It’s also a relevant feature for private trackers.

-SOCKS5 and split tunneling are also there, so whether you want to use a simple proxy or the VPN with only the torrent client, it’s simple to set up.
-Overall, PIA provides a lot of usability for torrenters, for a much lower price than most competitors.
+SOCKS5 and split tunneling are also there, so whether you want to use a simple proxy or the VPN for torrenting, it’s simple to set up.
+Overall, PIA provides a lot of usability for P2P file sharing, for a much lower price than most competitors.

 - Huge server fleet